-Dtex Analyst Files: Catching Phish With User Behavior Intelligence
+Dtex Analyst Files: Catching Phish With Enterprise User Intelligence

 The enterprise security threat landscape is more complex than ever, with new risks and attack methods emerging faster than we can keep up with them.
 If there’s one established attack vector that shows no signs of slowing down, however, it’s phishing; a recent industry report notes it to be responsible for more than 90 percent of incidents and breaches driven by social engineering, with 66 percent of malware reportedly installed via malicious email attachments.

 As phishing attacks have become more sophisticated, they’re increasingly focused on exploiting a key, but often overlooked, vulnerability: the users inside of your network.
 It is user behavior – the opening, the clicking, the downloading - that serves as the enabler, allowing malicious actors to gain entry to your network and find the valuable personal or company information they’re seeking.

 Recently, a slew of invoice-themed malicious phishing emails was found to have penetrated a customer network - past a tried-and-true network defense system and straight into employee inboxes.
 A proxy service eventually detected and flagged that users had visited malicious URLs, but there was limited visibility into where and how the attackers entered the network, the number of users affected, and the extent of the potential damage.
 That’s where Dtex, and our user behavior intelligence, comes in.